NikhilNarayana/Melee-YouTube-Uploader/README.md

 ### Queue - Saving uploads for later
 Queue was built so I could upload VODs after an event because the venue didn't have the bandwidth to support streaming and uploading simultaneously.

 Queue refers to the list of upcoming uploads in the status tab.
-By selecting `Toggle Queue` you can toggle the queue from uploading videos, but continue to allow the queue to receive entries.
+By selecting `Toggle Uploads` you can toggle the uploading function, but continue to add entries to the queue.
 Once you have finished adding all the VODs you want to upload, selecting `Save Queue` will write the entire queue to your disk to be loaded later on.
 Finally, using `Load Queue` will load the entire queue file and start uploading immediately.